Prime Day deal: Spend $10 at Whole Foods, get a $10 Amazon credit

-Amazon continues to play it fast and loose with the definition of "Prime Day," which is actually two days (July 15-16) and is not, in fact, confined to those two days.
+Amazon continues to play it fast and loose with the definition of "Prime Day," which is actually two days (July 15 and 16) and is not, in fact, confined to those two days.

 Rather, there are all sorts of Prime Day deals available right now, and Amazon just announced another one for Prime subscribers: From now through July 16, when you spend at least $10 at a participating Whole Foods store or Prime Now, you'll get a $10 credit you can use for Amazon.com purchases.